openshift/openshift-origin-design/designs/virtualization/4.5/Scheduling/Scheduling-section/Scheduling-section.md

 # Scheduling Section

-Creating a new section in the VM details page, Overview tab ('Scheduling': If, where and how this workload will be placed within the cluster's nodes)
+Creating a new section in the VM details page, details tab.
+('Scheduling': If, where, and how this workload will be placed within the cluster's nodes)

 ![Operator details page](img/VM-page-0-0.jpg)